-Tech jumps ahead of Amazon Prime Day, Apple reveal
+Nasdaq leads stock gains ahead of Amazon Prime Day, Apple reveal

 On Tuesday, Apple is widely expected to unveil its 5G-enabled iPhone at an event in California.

-The Dow Jones Industrial Average and the S&P 500 also moving higher as investors focus on financials.
+The Dow Jones Industrial Average and the S&P 500 also moved higher, up 0.88% and 1.64%, as investors focused on financials ahead of a busy earnings week for the sector.
+JPMorgan will kick off reporting Tuesday morning.

 |Ticker